Top 10 Weather Tools | Measuring Weather Instruments

 The Importance of Weather Monitoring

 Watching the weather is important for many reasons.
 Farmers need accurate forecasts to know when to plant and harvest.
 They also use these predictions to protect their crops from bad weather.
-Families and businesses must stay informed about storms to prepare properly.
+Families and businesses must stay informed about storms to prepare well.

 1. Thermometer: